CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Ablation Study

 \subsection{Are $\Delta$-tokens used by the VideoLM?}

 A natural question is whether the VideoLM actually \emph{uses} the $\Delta$-tokens during inference, rather than ignoring them and relying solely on sparse keyframes.
-To probe this, we conduct an ablation in an identical sampling regime, $1$ keyframe $+$ $7$ P-frames per GOP and simply \textit{zero out} all P-frame $\Delta$-tokens at inference time.
-This preserves the temporal structure of the input while removing all motion and residual information contributed by the $\Delta$-encoder, isolating their functional role.
-As shown in Tab.~\ref{tab:use_delta_tokens}, performance drops substantially when $\Delta$-tokens are removed, confirming that the VideoLM meaningfully leverages compressed-domain temporal cues for reasoning.
-These results demonstrate that the model is not merely interpolating between sparse I-frames but actively uses $\Delta$-tokens to track motion, maintain temporal grounding, and refine fine-grained visual details.
+To probe this, we evaluate with $1$ keyframe $+$ $7$ P-frames per GOP but \textit{zero out} all P-frame $\Delta$-tokens at inference time, preserving temporal structure while removing all codec information.
+As shown in Tab.~\ref{tab:use_delta_tokens}, performance drops substantially, confirming that the model actively leverages $\Delta$-tokens for temporal reasoning rather than merely interpolating between sparse I-frames.